Skip to content

 • Resource that team with capital, clarity, and care

-To build a company and not simply a business, or put differently to care for the humans involved in the business and to enable them to pull together as a team and really thrive, we need to create space for different kinds of conversations than those which happen in the weekly operations meetings.
+To build a company culture and not simply a business, or put differently to care for the humans involved in the business and to enable them to pull together as a team and really thrive, we need to create space for different kinds of conversations than those which happen in the weekly operations meetings.

 While team happy hours or fun offsite activities can be helpful in creating space for a team to get to know one another outside the day-to-day work, these activities are often helpful but insufficient in allowing a team to achieve real intimacy and alignment.